Server Side Encryption with KES

 MINIO_KMS_KES_KEY_NAME=minio-backend-default-key

 Replace HOSTNAME with the IP address or hostname of the KES server.
-If the AIStor host machines cannot resolve or reach the specified HOSTNAME, the deployment may return errors or fail to start.
+If the MinIO AIStor host machines cannot resolve or reach the specified HOSTNAME, the deployment may return errors or fail to start.

 • If using a single KES server host, specify the IP or hostname of the host